RuiSoares333/FEUP-LBAW/docs/er.md

 Besides the home page, authenticated users will also have access to a profile page.
 In their profile, the authors have access to a list of their posted news and comments, which they can edit and delete and have a place where they can manage the users they follow and the users following them.
 Also, they will have options to edit their profile picture and other information.

+Authenticated users can also report other users and content to administrators to help moderate the website.
-The platform will also employ administrators capable of moderating, editing, and deleting posts, comments, and user accounts.
+Those administrators will be users with privileges employed by the platform and be capable of moderating, editing, and deleting posts, comments, and user accounts.
 Administrators will also be in charge of managing tags.

 The platform will have an adaptive, responsive design to allow it to work smoothly on multiple devices (desktop, smartphone, etc...) as well as an intuitive user interface and navigation.